Brand New (Ben Rector album): Composition

 Wanting to return to similar feelings of joy he found in music when he began his career, the album has an emphasis on music with high energy and passion.
-Knoxville News Sentinel described the composition of the songs as "an old fashioned adherence to short songs with strong hooks", reminiscent of music he listened to when he was young; the Star 103 radio station in Tulsa, Oklahoma that he grew up listening to frequently played music from the 1960's and 1970's.
+Knoxville News Sentinel described the composition of the songs as "an old fashioned adherence to short songs with strong hooks", reminiscent of music he listened to when he was young; the Star 103 radio station in Tulsa, Oklahoma that he grew up listening to frequently played music from the 1960s and 1970s.
 The majority of the album was recorded live in a studio to achieve a lively feel; according to Rector, "I didn't want to build something as much as I wanted to capture something".
 The album's single "Brand New" was written after the album had been written and recorded; he included it in the album since it felt to him like a "thesis statement" of the album's message.